chef-boneyard/chef-web-docs-2016/chef_master/source/getting_started.rst

    default-ubuntu-1204  Vagrant  ChefSolo     Converged default-centos-64    Vagrant  ChefSolo     Converged

-Now you can test your cookbook by running it in a virtual instance on multiple platforms.
+Now you can test your cookbooks by running them in a virtual instance on multiple platforms.

 Conclusion
 =====================================================